anon381/HackerRank-REST-API-challenge-1/README.md

 - Refer to `api.cs` for available endpoints and their usage.

 ## License
-This project is for educational purposes and does not include a specific license.
+This project is for educational purposes only.